InternetHealthReport/gsoc/ihr-contributor-handbook.md

 <h1 align='center'> The Internet Health Report: Handbook for Contributors  </h1>

+> [!Note]
+> **Who's helping who?**
+>
+> IHR is an open source project, our maintainers are volunteers and busy with their daily job and life.
+We hope new contributors would provide more help than burden.
+> Please:
+> - Don't ask us to create new issues for you.
+> - Don't only ask 'assign this issue to me', instead share a detailed plan to fix the issue.
+> - Don't blindly ask an AI to solve an issue or reply to messages.
+Also, make sure you understand every line of code you write.
+> - Don't ask 'Why wasn't I assigned the issue XYZ?', we mainly process in first-come first-served manner.
+> - Don't ping IHR maintainers evertime you make an action (e.g. issue, PR, slack message, github comment...).
+> - Don't solve issues for getting in GSoC, we select candidates based on their proposals.
+>
+> **We may ignore your messages if you don't comply with the above rules and [IHR code of conduct](https://github.com/InternetHealthReport/.github/blob/main/CODE_OF_CONDUCT.md).**

 # **1. Why this handbook?**
 The goal of this handbook is to give a very brief overview of the Internet Health